DECODEproject/decidim-decode-connector/README.md

 # Decidim Decode Connector

-Decidim Decode connector is a tool that makes it easy for decidim application to comunicate with the decode eco-system, in particular, with the ledged.
+Decidim Decode connector is a tool that makes it easy for decidim application to comunicate with the decode eco-system, in particular, with the ledger.

 So basically, decode-connector abstracts the ledger and the contracts from the application